jeffgdotorg/netbox-zero-to-hero/README.md

 ### [Module 11: Custom Scripts](modules/11-custom-scripts/11-custom-scripts.md)
 - Describe what Custom Scripts are in NetBox and what kind of tasks they can be used to accomplish
 - Understand the basics of writing Custom Scripts and also where to find documentation to help you develop your own scripts
-- Kick start your own Custom Scripts collection, with two example scripts to get you up and running.
+- Kick start your own Custom Scripts collection, with two example scripts to get you up and running

 ### [Module 12: The Boss is Asking for a Report (another easy win!)](modules/12-the-boss-is-asking-for-a-report/12-the-boss-is-asking-for-a-report.md)
 - Describe what NetBox reports are and what kind of things they can be used to verify